 - Run AutoSetup: It launches the device automatic configuration, according to EN54.
 See details in 3.2 Automatic Configuration. <Run Autosetup> - Restart Device: It restarts the unit as well as the internal processors. - Factory Reset: It restores device Factory settings.
 It deletes all the parameters configured by the user, except logs and pre-recorded messages.
-If the device belongs to an expanded system, it will be disconnected from it. - FW_Update: It allows to update the firmware version through a file saved on a USB memory connected.
-You can find the latest firmware version on the LDA Support website.
+If the device belongs to an expanded system, it will be disconnected from it. - FW\Update: It allows to update the firmware version through a file saved on a USB memory connected.
+You can find the latest firmware version on the LDA support website.
 NOTE: The file must be in the root directory and be named as fw.bin or update.bin.
 The USB memory stick must be formatted in FAT32 files system format. - Location: It allows modifying a textual label that describes device location or name.
-This information can be made visible on the home screen by activating the "Show on Home" option available in this menu. - Language: allows the user to select the language of the equipment's menus between two options: the default language (English) and a secondary language that will depend on the firmware installed.
-This language will apply to screens with access level L2 and below, note that the configuration menu requires access level L3 and its screens will always be displayed in the default language (English).
+This information can be made visible on the home screen by activating the "Show on Home" option available in this menu.